 Do you eat well?
 What do you eat?
 How much do you eat and how do you eat?

 Reflect on your routine and decide for yourself.
-The ancient Indian Yoga goes to the extent of classifying people in three categories: Satvic, Rajasic, and Tamasic based on their food and lifestyle.
+Ancient Indian Yoga goes to the extent of classifying people into three categories: Satvic, Rajasic, and Tamasic based on their food and lifestyle.

 Vihaar: Work up, Rest and Relaxation

-A sedentary lifestyle is the culprit behind several problems.
+A sedentary lifestyle is a culprit behind several problems.